-Whether you want help navigating childcare options, balancing classes with the rest of your busy lives, connecting with other student parents or getting resources to support and stabilize your family—we are here for you.
+Whether you want help navigating childcare options, balancing classes with the rest of your busy life, connecting with other student parents or getting resources to support and stabilize your family—we are here for you.

 Feel free to call, email or stop into our offices.